Flickr: Accounts

-Flickr has always offered two types of accounts: Free and Pro.
+Flickr has always offered two types of accounts: free and paid.
 Until January 7, 2019, free accounts had up to 1 TB of storage.
 On January 8, 2019, the account offerings changed.
-The free option is limited to 1,000 photos or videos stored, with videos limited to 3 minutes.
+The free option is limited to 1,000 photos or videos stored, with videos limited to three minutes.
 After January 8, 2019, members over the limit could no longer upload new photos to Flickr.
-On February 5, 2019, a free account's older content would be deleted automatically if it contains more than 1,000 photos and they do not subscribe to Pro, with the exception of content that was already uploaded with a Creative Commons license before November 1, 2018.
+On February 5, 2019, a free account's older content would be deleted automatically if it contains more than 1,000 photos and they do not subscribe to the paid service tier, with the exception of content that was already uploaded with a Creative Commons copyright license before November 1, 2018.

-The Pro option features "unlimited" storage, advanced statistics, advertising-free browsing, videos up to 10 minutes in length, "premier" customer service, and promotional offers with other partners.
+The paid option features "unlimited" storage, advanced statistics, advertising-free browsing, videos up to 10 minutes in length, "premier" customer service, and promotional offers with other partners.

 In May 2011, Flickr added an option to easily reverse an account termination, motivated by the accidental deletion of a Flickr user's account, and public reporting of its protracted restoration.
 Flickr may delete accounts without giving any reason or warning to the account's owner.

 As a result of the SmugMug buyout, Flickr added the ability for users to download all of their account data, such as photo albums, contacts, and comments.

+On April 15, 2025, Flickr announced to restrict downloads of original and large-size images (larger than 1024 px) owned by free accounts since May 15, Creative Commons-licensed photos and Flickr Commons members will not be affected.